Skip to main content

 The choice of contraception is a personal decision that should be made with careful consideration and advice from a doctor.
 Whichever method you choose, it's important to use it correctly to ensure maximum protection against pregnancy.

-After reading this page, we hope you feel more informed and ready to make an appointment with your doctor to discuss your contraceptive options.
+After reading this page, we hope you feel more informed and ready to book an appointment with your doctor to discuss your contraception options.

 Hormonal contraception contains synthetic hormones that prevent ovulation, while non-hormonal contraception works by blocking or killing sperm without the use of hormones.

-Emergency contraceptive pills are most effective if taken within 24 hours of unprotected intercourse, but can be taken up to 72 hours after.
-The copper IUD can be inserted up to five days after and is over 99% effective.
+Emergency contraceptive pills are most effective if taken within 24 hours of unprotected sex but can be taken up to 72 hours later.
+A copper IUD can be inserted up to five days later and is over 99% effective.

 No, there is no age limit for using contraception.
-However, it's always a good idea to consult a doctor to find the most appropriate method for your age group.
+But it is always a good idea to consult a doctor to find the most suitable method for your age group.